-Even University offices and employees who cannot guarantee confidentiality will maintain the complainant's privacy to the greatest extent possible.
-The information the complainant provides to a non-confidential resource will be relayed only as necessary for the Title IX Coordinator to investigate and/or seek a resolution.
+Even University offices and employees who cannot guarantee confidentiality will maintain your privacy to the greatest extent possible.
+The information you provide to a non-confidential resource will be relayed only as necessary for the Title IX Coordinator to investigate and/or seek a resolution.